 - Small and comfortable, can be worn nearly anywhere on the body

 Small, simple, and affordable, the Fitbit Zip is an excellent fitness tracker for beginner runners or those looking for an economic entry into fitness trackers.
 It comes in four colors and is an attractively unobtrusive fitness tracker.
 Highly accurate, it records steps taken, calories burned, distance traveled, and also provides the current time--and that’s it.
 Which, if you’re just looking for these metrics, makes the Zip one of the best all-around options for a digital pedometer.
-Its touch screen LCD face is easy to read and navigate and it syncs wirelessly with both a runner’s smartphone or desktop to the Fitbit app or third-party fitness apps to upload their metrics and track their progress over time.
-This is a great intro to fitness trackers that’s affordable, easy to use, and will provide runners with the simple metrics they need to monitor their performance.
+Its touchscreen LCD face is easy to read and navigate and it syncs wirelessly with both a runner’s smartphone or desktop to the Fitbit app or third-party fitness apps to upload their metrics and track their progress over time.
+This is a great intro to fitness trackers that is affordable, easy to use, and will provide runners with the simple metrics they need to monitor their performance.

 Sure, it’s not a smartwatch and it won’t play music or let you check your email, but isn’t that what you have a smartphone for?
 Besides, the metrics it does provide will provide runners and walkers alike with the data sets they desire while external apps are there to record and analyze the runner’s performance.
 It’s highly affordable and small enough that you may even forget that you’re wearing it after a while, but it also functions as an accurate fitness tracker.
 The Fitbit Zip: it may not be flashy but it is functional--which is sometimes all you want or need.